-If going to Akumal by rental car, head south and follow the signs for Akumal.
+If going to Akumal beach by rental car, head south and follow the signs for Akumal.
 The road to the town and beach is on your left (you’ll go past it about 200 yards, take the “returno” back and then make a right down the road to the beach.
-It’s only about a half mile to parking.
-You won’t go very far before people will start waving you down offering tours, parking and “information.”
+It’s only about a half-mile to parking.
+You won’t go very far before people will start waving you down offering tours, parking, and “information.”
 Pass them by.

-The second way to get to Akumal is the colectivo (the shared local mini-vans).
+The second way to get to Akumal is the colectivo.
 Basically, you’re on the local bus.
 The colectivos depart Playa del Carmen from Calle 2 Norte at Avenue 15.
 Look for the white vans heading in the direction of Tulum.
 The cost is supposed to be 35 pesos per person (less than $3), but some drivers may quote a slightly higher price.
 Tell the driver where you are going (“Akumal, por favor”).

-The driver will leave you off on the side of the road at the base of footbridge.
+The driver will leave you on the side of the road at the base of footbridge.
 Head up the footbridge and cross over to the other side of the road.
-Walk down the road approximately a half mile.
-You’ll know you’re in the right place because you’ll soon be accosted with offers for guided tours and lifejackets.
+Walk down the road approximately a half-mile.
+You’ll know you’re in the right place because you’ll soon be accosted with offers for guided tours and life jackets.
 Just keep walking.
-(See next section for Once You Get To Akumal instructions)

 Orient yourself so you’re looking at the large white gate welcoming you to the village of Akumal.
 If you need any sundries and beverages, the Oxxo store on the right side is where you should stop.